 Find out more about fruit crops for shade, below.

 Acid cherries fare best in shady plots as they don’t need the sun to sweeten them.
 They look great trained on a north-facing wall, with their spring blossom, glossy fruits and colourful autumn foliage.
-‘Morello’ is the most widely sold.
+‘Morello‘ is the most widely sold.
 Watch our video guide to planting a cherry tree.
+If you have a small space or balcony, cherries are available as dwarf fruit trees.

 This easy shrub will grow in many types of soil and can cope with shade.
 Strong-growing culinary varieties such as ‘Invicta’ and ‘Greenfinch’ do well.
 Dessert varieties will crop in shade but may be less sweet than when grown in sun.
 Read our gooseberry Grow Guide.